magento/knowledge-base/src/faq/general/adobe-commerce-release-strategy-lifecycle-policy.md

 Please refer to [Adobe Commerce System Requirements](https://devdocs.magento.com/guides/v2.4/install-gde/system-requirements.html) for a full list of tested and supported third-party technologies.

-### [NEW] What actions can I take to address PCI failure caused by outdated software?
+### What actions can I take to address PCI failure caused by outdated software?

-Running an unsupported version of a third-party technology, such as PHP, may impact PCI compliance because any security vulnerability discovered will not be patched by the third party.
-Adobe recommends customers using outdated PHP purchase extended support from vendors such as [Zend](https://www.zend.com/services/php-long-term-support), who can provide security patches and updates for vulnerabilities discovered on unsupported PHP versions.
+Running an unsupported version of a third-party technology may impact PCI compliance because any security vulnerability discovered will not be patched by the third party.
+Adobe recommends that merchants either upgrade to the latest Adobe Commerce version as soon as possible to become PCI-compliant or work with a [PCI assessor] (https://listings.pcisecuritystandards.org/assessors_and_solutions/qualified_security_assessors) to ensure compliance.

+### I have purchased extended support.
+How will I receive support for security and quality fixes?
+•	Quality fixes: You may contact the Adobe Support team for quality issues.

+•	Security fixes: During the extended support period, Adobe Commerce will release security hotfixes on a quarterly basis for versions covered by the extended support plan.
+We will alert extended support customers via email when these hotfixes are available, but you may also check for and download hotfixes in your Adobe Commerce My Account section in the Marketplace portal.
+Outside of these releases, you may also contact the Adobe Support team for security issues.

+•	PHP 7.4 fixes: For On-Premise customers, PHP 7.4 fixes will be delivered as downloads available in your Adobe Commerce My Account section at https://account.magento.com/customer/account/.
+This section will also include relevant installation and release notes.
+For Cloud customers, these updates will be made available automatically in your cloud instance and you will be alerted of the update via email.